Markov-modulated (marked) Poisson processes

 Writing the negative log-likelihood function

-The likelihood of a stationary MMPP for waiting times \(x_1, \dots, x_n\) is (Meier-Hellstern (1987), Langrock, Borchers, and Skaug (2013)) \[ L(\theta) = \delta \bigl(\prod_{i=1}^n \exp((Q-\Lambda)x_i)\Lambda\bigr)1, \] where \(Q\) is the generator matrix of the continuous-time Markov chain, \(\Lambda\) is a diagonal matrix of state-dependent Poisson intensities, \(\delta\) is the stationary distribution of the continuous-time Markov chain, and \(1\) is a column vector of ones.
+The likelihood of a stationary MMPP for waiting times \(x_1, \dots, x_n\) is (Meier-Hellstern (1987), Langrock, Borchers, and Skaug (2013)) \[ L(\theta) = \pi \Bigl(\prod_{i=1}^n \exp\bigl((Q-\Lambda)x_i\bigr)\Lambda \Bigr)1, \] where \(Q\) is the generator matrix of the continuous-time Markov chain, \(\Lambda\) is a diagonal matrix of state-dependent Poisson intensities, \(\pi\) is the stationary distribution of the continuous-time Markov chain, and \(1\) is a column vector of ones.
 For more details on continuous-time Markov chains, see the vignette continuous-time HMMs or also Dobrow (2016).
-We can easily calculate the log of the above expression using the standard implementation of the general forward algorithm forward_g() when choosing the first matrix of state-dependent densities to be the identity (i.e.) the first row of the allprobs matrix to be one and all other matrices of state-dependent density matrices to be \(\Lambda\).

-lambda = exp(theta.star[1:N]) # state specific rates
+lambda = exp(par[1:N]) # state specific rates

-Qube = LaMa::tpm_cont(Q-diag(lambda), timediff) # exp((Q-Lambda)*deltat)
+Qube = tpm_cont(Q - diag(lambda), timediff) # exp((Q-Lambda) * dt)

-allprobs = matrix(lambda, nrow = length(timediff+1), ncol = N, byrow = T)
+allprobs = matrix(lambda, nrow = length(timediff + 1), ncol = N, byrow = T)

 allprobs[1,] = 1

--LaMa::forward_g(delta, Qube, allprobs)
+-forward_g(Pi, Qube, allprobs)

 }